 African American Female Adolescents' Perspectives Regarding Their Sexual and Reproductive Health Needs While in Foster Care: A Qualitative Descriptive Study

-Ross, Christina, School of Nursing, University of Virginia
+Ross, Christina, Nursing - Graduate School of Arts and Sciences, University of Virginia

 Kools, Susan, NR-Nursing: Faculty, University of Virginia